College of Education and Human Development

 How many credits is the Tourism Institute?

 - The Tourism Institute (RCPT 481) is 9 credit hours for undergraduate students.
-This can count for 9 of the 12 credits required for the tourism and special events concentration.
+This counts for 9 of the 21 credits required for the Tourism and Special Events concentration.
+Typically Tourism Institute counts for three classes (RCPT 350 Commercial Recreation, RCPT 431 Sustainable Tourism, and RCPT 435 Tourism Marketing) within the Tourism and Special Events concentration.

 What are the costs for Tourism Institute?

-- There are fees beyond the standard tuition costs of 9 credits at Radford University.
-Therefore, students pay the standard cost of 9 credits, plus the course fee.
-The course fees cover travel expenses, food and additional resources that are needed for your course.
+- Fees include 9 credits hours paid at the summer tuition rate plus a course fee.
+The course fees covers travel expenses, food and additional resources that are needed for your course.